breimers/id-fer-capture/README.md

 >>> check_image("/mnt/storage/model.h5", "/mnt/storage/face.jpeg")
     {'faces': {...}}
 ```
-Add the argument `show=True` to either function to have a window display.
+Append the argument `show=True` to either function to have a window display.
 You must press/hold a key for the frame to update in this mode.

 ---